gvwilson/sensibleadventures/maddy-roo/old.md

 Come---we must hurry."

 The door opposite the one they had come through opened onto yet another corridor.
-*I'm going to have dreams about this,*
+*I'm going to have dreams about these,*
 Maddy realized as they hurried through it,
 *And they're not going to be happy dreams.*

-With Dockety leading the way they passed one door after another.
+With Dockety leading the way on its single wheel, they passed one door after another.
 The bot turned left,
 turned right,
 and went straight through a four-way junction.